d2l-ai/d2l-en/chapter_deep-learning-computation/parameters.md

 When we need to perform operations on all parameters, accessing them one-by-one can grow tedious.
-The situation can grow especially unwieldy when we work with more complex Blocks, (e.g. nested Blocks), since we would need to recurse through the entire tree in to extact each sub-Block's parameters.
+The situation can grow especially unwieldy when we work with more complex Blocks, (e.g., nested Blocks), since we would need to recurse through the entire tree in to extact each sub-Block's parameters.